anuri73/Scala-Interview/src/scala.md

 * ### What is the difference between `unapply` and `apply`, when would you use them?

-> when you treat your object like a function, apply is the method that is called
+> when you treat your object like a function, apply is the method that is called.
 > `unaply` deconstructs an instance of class, and is the foundation of pattern matching

 * ### What is the difference between the following terms and types in Scala: `Nil`, `Null`, `None`, `Nothing`?
 The `None` is